cosmolee/rails_tutorial_programming_environment/README.markdown

 Problem:

-Getting a full working Ruby On Rails development environment for Linux and Windows, as described in the book [*Ruby on Rails Tutorial: Learn Rails by Example*](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com/) can really suck.
-Hard.
+Getting the feature-complete Ruby On Rails development environment for Linux and Windows, as described in the book [*Ruby on Rails Tutorial: Learn Rails by Example*](http://railstutorial.org/) (first edition, 2011) by [Michael Hartl](http://michaelhartl.com/) can be time-consuming and difficult.
 Various parts of the puzzle have dependencies that you have to hunt down, and they change rapidly, causing incompatibilities between versions, making it difficult to nail down a stable environment.

 Solution: